xhoneybear/xhoneybear/README.md

 </table>

 ### Work
-I'm currently employed and working for Nokia as a DevOps Linux scripting engineer.
-I use Bash and Python 🐍
+I'm currently employed for Nokia as a Bash/Python DevOps scripting engineer with a team working on CDB (cloud distributed builds). ☁

 ### Contributions
 I'm open for collaboration and contribution on FOSS projects! 🌱 Please reach out to me for help with your projects.
 I'd be very happy to help! 💖